Daily Maintenance: It’s important to care for your instrument!

 🎻 Check the bridge & soundpost – Make sure the bridge remains straight/upright.
 If it tilts, reach out to a luthier.
 The soundpost should always be intact and properly positioned inside the instrument.

 🎻 Get regular check-ups – A professional luthier can check for open seams, soundpost adjustments, and general wear.
-An annual check-up is ideal.

 🎻 Use a good case – A sturdy, padded case with secure latches will protect against accidental drops and environmental changes.